President and CEO

 Director of Public Relations & Marketing

 As a Naples native and seventh generation Floridian, Courtney knows the Naples market very well and is very involved in the community.
-She enjoys volunteering with many nonprofit organizations in the area, including The Salvation Army, Friends of Foster Children of Southwest Florida, Naples Equestrian Challenge, The Ronald McDonald House, 4-H Youth Leadership and Swamp Buggy Incorporated.
-Ms. Jolly attended Florida Gulf Coast University, where she obtained her degree in Marketing.
-Her career began in bank marketing as a Marketing Coordinator and Marketing Specialist, planning events, coordinating sponsorships, maintaining marketing and sponsorship budgets, coordinating fundraising events, collateral design, design editing, cultivating media relationships and creating/executing marketing strategies in the South Florida Market.
-She is responsible for all marketing and public relations for the Naples Zoo.
+She enjoys volunteering with many nonprofit organizations in the area, including Naples Church, Naples Therapeutic Riding Center, 4-H Youth Leadership and Youth Leadership Collier.
+Courtney attended Florida Gulf Coast University, where she obtained her bachelor's degree in Marketing.
+She is a 2016 graduate of Leadership Collier.
+Her career began in bank marketing as a Marketing Coordinator and Marketing Specialist.
+Her experience includes planning events, coordinating sponsorships, maintaining marketing and sponsorship budgets, coordinating fundraising events, collateral design, design editing, cultivating media relationships and creating/executing marketing strategies in the South Florida Market.
+She is responsible for all marketing and public relations for Naples Zoo.

 Tim L. Tetzlaff